- Writing tools

 Smooth touch and flow loved by professionals

-Toyohashi Fude are calligraphy brushes produced in the area centering on the city of Toyohashi in Aichi prefecture.
+Toyohashi brushes are calligraphy brushes produced in the area centering on the city of Toyohashi in Aichi prefecture.
 They are known as high class brushes of the finest quality and they are preferred by many calligraphers.
-There is a wide range of brushes that are not only for calligraphy but also for makeup, Japanese painting, and many traditional crafts, with the numbers of brush types and their applications amounting to several hundreds.
-The area is the second largest brush production in Japan following the Kumano brush from the town of Kumano in the Hiroshima prefecture.
-The overall annual production of Toyohashi Fude is 1.8 million brushes and its premium range accounts for 70% of the high-end market.
+There is a wide range of brushes that are not only for calligraphy but also for makeup, Japanese painting, and many traditional crafts, which produce more than a hundred types of brushes.
+Toyohashi brush is the second largest brush production in Japan following the Kumano brush from the town of Kumano in the Hiroshima prefecture.
+The overall annual production of Toyohashi brushes is of 1.8 million brushes and its premium range accounts for 70% of the high end market.

 The characteristic features of the brush are the smooth writhing stroke and its easy ink absorption.
 Those characteristic features are the result of the fine technique of hair mixing.
 The hairs are carefully assessed and sorted by their length, thickness, stiffness and elasticity.
 The sorted hairs are then soaked in water, combed, and mixed together to ensure easy ink absorption.
 This feature gives the calligrapher a feeling of stability when writing, earning the brushes their impressive reputation.